davidroyer/nuxt-tailwind/README.md

 * google analytics
 * fontawesome

-Create JPEG image sized at ??? and add it to static folder
+- Create JPEG image sized at ??? and add it to static folder
+- Netlify form

 > Nuxt.js Starter